stefanprodan/mgob/README.md

 scheduler:
   # run every day at 6:00 and 18:00 UTC
   cron: "0 6,18 */1 * *"
-  # number of backups to keep
+  # number of backups to keep locally
   retention: 14
   # backup operation timeout in seconds
   timeout: 60